nmshd/documentation/_docs_explore/62-data-model.md

 ## RelationshipTemplate

-A Relationship Template serves to purposes:
+A Relationship Template serves two purposes:

 1. It represents the permission to establish a Relationship.
 When sending a Relationship request, the sender has to attach the ID of a valid Relationship Template created by the recipient.
 Otherwise the Backbone blocks the Relationship request.
 And since the IDs are randomly generated, you can only obtain such an ID from the recipient.
 2. It can contain data which is of interest for the one who uses the Relationship Template.
 The Enmeshed App for example expects a Relationship Template content which contains a `Request` which contains e.g. Attributes about the creator of the Template as well as queries for Attributes that the Template creator wants to receive together with the Relationship request.